|

 end are what seemed to be temples where perhaps the most important residents could view the games.
 Carved and easily visible along the walls are depictions of the teams of players with

 the equipment they wore and used during the ball game.
 Also on the walls are carvings of players being decapitated.
 Not sure if they were the winners or not.
+The Temple of the Warriors is also another impressive building, a large stepped

 pyramid flanked by rows of carved columns depicting warriors.
 Although nobody can walk on any of these structures any longer, from a distance you can see the